chaoge525/soafee_demo/README.md

 To build a local version of the documentation, a Python build script that automates the documentation build process is available under `tools/build/doc-build.py`.
 It will generate an HTML version of the documentation under `public/`.
-To use this script and generate the documentation, you should use Python 3.6 or higher:
+This script, which is supported on Ubuntu 18.04 LTS systems running Python 3.6 or higher, can be used to generate the documentation via:

     ./tools/build/doc-build.py